 Remember that all the new people you’re meeting have been through what you’re going through.
 In general, they just want to help, and see you succeed.
 Let them help!

-The first 30 days of recovery can be really tough, but there are certainly ways to make it easier.
-Here’s a few pointers that we’ve found helpful over the years:
+Though we can expect major emotional and physical benefits after the first 90 days of recovery, it's often first 30 days of recovery that are the toughest.
+There are certainly ways to make it easier.
+Here’s a few helpful points that we’ve found helpful over the years:

 As much as it’s tempting to argue this point, all of us are influenced by our surroundings – the people we associate with, the places we go, the music we listen to, the movies we watch, and much more!

-During those first 30 days, surround yourself with positive, sober peers, and avoid parts of town you used to get high in (if possible), and try to watch the messaging you’re sending your brain with the entertainment choices you make.
+During those first 30 days, surround yourself with positive sober peers, be honest with them, and avoid parts of town you used to get high in (if possible), and try to watch the messaging you’re sending your brain with the entertainment choices you make.